Android-for-Python/Android-for-Python-Users/README.md

 asyncio.run(main(app))
 ```

 This works because the Kivy App class defines a *coroutine* `async_run()` which starts Kivy.
-This example assumes Python >= 3.7, most Kivy asyncio examples are written for earlier version of Python.
+This example assumes Python >= 3.7, most Kivy asyncio examples are written for earlier versions of Python.

 In the above we assume our App class contains a coroutine implementing some async behavior: